Russia passes bill allowing Putin to stay in power past 2024

 MOSCOW (AP) — The Russian parliament approved a sweeping constitutional reform in the third and final reading Wednesday, a move that will allow President Vladimir Putin to stay in power for another 12 years after his current term ends in 2024.

-The Kremlin-controlled lower house, the State Duma, endorsed a set of amendments to the constitution and a provision resetting the term count for Putin after the revised constitution goes into force by a 383-0 vote with 43 abstentions.
+The Kremlin-controlled lower house, the State Duma, endorsed a set of amendments to the constitution and a provision resetting the term count for Putin after the revised constitution goes into force.
+It passed by a 383-0 vote with 43 abstentions.

 A nationwide vote on the proposed amendments is set for April 22.

 Kremlin critics condemned the move as a cynical manipulation and called for protests.